marijnh/Eloquent-JavaScript/11_async.md

 Mistakes like this are easy to make, especially when using `await`, and you should be aware of where the gaps in your code occur.
-An advantage of JavaScript's _explicit_ asynchronicity (whether through callbacks, promises, or `await`) is that it's relatively easy to spot these gaps.
+An advantage of JavaScript's _explicit_ asynchronicity (whether through callbacks, promises, or `await`) is that spotting these gaps is relatively easy.

 ## Summary